-- tool-bypass-Specifies that when the inline tool group fails, the traffic that normally was directed to the inline tool group is redirected to the bypass path.
+Argument Description configurations using map passalls, tool-bypass is the same as network-bypass. tool-drop-Specifies that when the inline tool group fails, the traffic that normally was directed to the inline tool group is dropped.
 Use this failover action for configurations involving multiple inline tools or inline tool groups associated with an inline network or inline network group using rule-based maps.
-For configurations using map passalls, tool-bypass is the same as network-bypass. - tool-drop-Specifies that when the inline tool group fails, the traffic that normally was directed to the inline tool group is dropped.
-Use this failover action for configurations involving multiple inline tools or inline tool groups associated with an inline network or inline network group using rule-based maps.
-For configurations using map passalls, tool-drop is the same as network-drop. - network-bypass-Specifies that when the inline tool group fails, all traffic that would not have been dropped when the inline network or networks had a NORMAL forwarding state is directed to the bypass path.
-That is, all such traffic arriving at the side A inline network port or ports is forwarded to the side B inline network port or ports and all traffic arriving at the side B inline network port or ports is forwarded to the side A inline network port or ports. - network-drop-Specifies that when the inline tool group fails, all traffic coming to the respective inline network (or inline network group) is dropped. - network-port-forced-down-Specifies that when the inline tool group fails, the inline network ports of the respective inline network (or inline network group) are forced down.
+For configurations using map passalls, tool-drop is the same as network-drop. network-bypass-Specifies that when the inline tool group fails, all traffic that would not have been dropped when the inline network or networks had a NORMAL forwarding state is directed to the bypass path.
+That is, all such traffic arriving at the side A inline network port or ports is forwarded to the side B inline network port or ports and all traffic arriving at the side B inline network port or ports is forwarded to the side A inline network port or ports. network-drop-Specifies that when the inline tool group fails, all traffic coming to the respective inline network (or inline network group) is dropped. network-port-forced-down-Specifies that when the inline tool group fails, the inline network ports of the respective inline network (or inline network group) are forced down.
 The default is tool-bypass.
 The failover actions of the individual inline tools belonging to an inline tool group are ignored when the individual inline tools encounter failure conditions.
 Instead, the failover mechanism of the inline tool group is used to distribute traffic among the set of healthy inline tools and declare the group to be in a failure condition when the number of healthy inline tools falls below a configured minimum.

-(config inline-tool-group alias inToolGroup) # failover-action tool-drop failover-mode spread

-NOTE: Before changing the failover action, enable the inline tool group using the enable command.

-Specifies the failover mode of the inline tool group.
+For example: (config inline-tool-group alias inToolGroup) # failover-action tool-drop Note: Before changing the failover action, enable the inline tool group failover-mode spread Specifies the failover mode of the inline tool group.
 The mode specifies how to handle a failure of an individual member of the inline tool list when a spare inline tool is either not configured or has failed.
 The only value is spread, which redistributes all the traffic coming from the inline network (or inline network group) to the reduced set of inline tools, excluding the failed inline tool or tools.

-NOTE: If there is only one inline tool in the tool list, this parameter is not used.
+Note: If there is only one inline tool in the tool list, this parameter is not used.
+For example: (config inline-tool-group alias inToolGroup) # failover-mode spread